KENYA STUDY ABROAD

 I founded the Kenya program in 2010, and have since remained active.
-This is a winter break (in between semesters) course offered through George Mason University's Center for Global Education.
+This is a winter break (in between semesters) course offered through George Mason University's Global Education Office.
 Credits are applied to the spring semester.
 It is open to students and non-students!

 Check out photos and student blogs from prior years:

 GMU student blogs posted on the AWF website:

 GEO Website: https://studyabroad.gmu.edu/

 CREDIT: George Mason University (3 credits, 4 departments to choose from)